avaneev/biteopt/README.md

 attempts are performed, it is a positive property: it means that in some optimization attempts BiteOpt converges faster and may find a better optimum with the same iteration budget per attempt.
-Based on `test2.cpp` (2-dimensional) and `test3.cpp` (14-dimensional) test corpuses, only about 1% of attempts require more than 3\*sigma iterations, 58% of attempts require less than the mean.
+Based on `test2.cpp` (2-dimensional) and `test3.cpp` (14-dimensional) test corpuses, less than 0.9% of attempts require more than 3\*sigma iterations, 54% of attempts require less than the mean.
 A typical probability distribution of percent of attempts/sigma is as follows (discretized, not centered around 0 because it deviates from the standard distribution, the mean corresponds to 0\*sigma):